pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/29_Testing.md

 require_once PIMCORE_PROJECT_ROOT . '/vendor/autoload.php';
 ```

-The `tests/unit.suite.yml` should be fine for a standard unit testing setup without dependencies, but we need to alter
+The `tests/unit.suite.yml` should be fine for a standard unit testing setup without dependencies, but we need to alter the
-functional test suite to initialize a test database and to boot the Pimcore kernel before running tests.
+functional test suite to initialize a test database and to boot Pimcore's kernel before running tests.
 Configure the
 suite to use the `\Pimcore\Tests\Helper\Pimcore` helper:

 ```yaml